AST9110 – Numerical Modeling

-- discretization of simple hyperbolic PDE's such as the advection equation
+- you will have knowledge of discretization of simple hyperbolic PDE´s such as the advection equation

-- examination of the stability of difference equations using von Neummann stabilty analysis
+- you will be able to examine the stability of difference equations using von Neummann stability analysis

-- implicit and explicit numerical schemes and solution techniques for these
+- you will have thorough knowledge of implicit and explicit numerical schemes and solution techniques for these

-- characteristic equations and boundary conditions based on these
+- you will acquire expertise in characteristic equations and boundary conditions based on these

-- presenting scientific articles in numerical methods, such as Godunov methods, orally
+- you will be able to give oral presentations of scientific articles in numerical methods, such as Godunov methods.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.